Independently tested No sponsored rankings Updated 2026-05-20

 Verdict: If you're a journalist, analyst, researcher, or anyone who needs sourced answers rather than confident-sounding guesses, Perplexity Pro at $20/month is one of the best values in AI right now.

-4. Google Gemini Pro — Best for Google Workspace Users
+4. Google Gemini Pro β€” Best for Google Workspace Users

 What we loved:

-- Gemini 3 model — Google's latest is competitive with GPT-4o in most benchmarks, excellent at multimodal tasks
+- Gemini 3 model β€” competitive with GPT-4o on most benchmarks; strong on multimodal tasks

-- Generous free tier — basic Gemini is functionally usable for daily conversation without paying
+- Generous free tier β€” basic Gemini handles daily conversation at no cost

 What we liked less:

-- Confusing pricing tiers — "Google AI Pro" ($19.99/mo) vs "Google AI Ultra" ($42/mo averaged) is not obvious
+- Confusing pricing β€” "Google AI Pro" vs "Google AI Ultra" tiers are not clearly differentiated in marketing

 Pricing:

-- Free: Gemini (base model), standard features
+- Free: Gemini (base model)

-- Google AI Pro: $19.99/month — Gemini 3, 1,000 AI credits, NotebookLM Plus
+- Google AI Pro: $19.99/month β€” Gemini 3, 1,000 AI credits, NotebookLM Plus

-- Google AI Ultra: ~$42/month (billed as $124.99/3 months) — Gemini 3 Pro, 25,000 credits
+- Google AI Ultra: ~$42/month β€” Gemini 3 Pro, 25,000 credits

-5. Microsoft Copilot — Best for Microsoft 365 Power Users
+5. Microsoft Copilot β€” Best for Microsoft 365 Power Users

-Microsoft Copilot is the enterprise AI assistant with the most distribution.
-It's bundled into Windows 11, baked into Edge, and available as a standalone app.
-For Microsoft 365 subscribers, the deeper Copilot integration (Word, Excel, Teams, Outlook) can be genuinely transformative — particularly for knowledge workers who spend most of their day in Office apps.
+Microsoft Copilot is the enterprise AI assistant with the most distribution β€” bundled into Windows 11, Edge, and available standalone.
+For Microsoft 365 subscribers, Copilot integration across Word, Excel, Teams, and Outlook is transformative for knowledge workers.

 Why Copilot Shines in Microsoft Ecosystem